katejou/LearnGit/cmdEx.md

 This cmd can fix the commit where the HEAD is pointing to
 1. git log --oneline
 (To check the Head pointer)

 2. git commit --amend
 (
-    Open a editor
+It will Open a vim editor

+Hit 'i'
-i= interactive mode
+i= insert mode (a --INSERT-- will show on the bottom)

 By that, you change the first line, which is the commit message, or anything you can see in there.

-esc to jump out of the mode
+Hit'esc' to jump out of the insert mode
+Hit ':' to input instruction, type 'wq'.

 :wq = save the writing and quit

 )

 3. git log --oneline

 you can see the commit meassge is changed so as the hash ID

+use pipe head to show only the last 10

+$ git log --oneline | head

 4. And this amend do not affect the remote at all!
-Non of you teammates needs to know about it!
+None of you teammates needs to know about it!

 ## Reset